14 Fun Things to Do on a Rainy Day

 Plan a Vacation!
 For Real!

 Ok, you may be stuck at home hiding from the rain, but you can still dream of a warm, seaside resort or gorgeous mountain escape.
-Even better: You can make a game out of it.
-One that’s even a tiny bit educational (shhh, don’t tell the kids).
+Even better: You can make a game out of it for an exciting and fun rainy day activity.
+A rainy day activity, in fact, that’s a tiny bit educational (shhh, don’t tell the kids).
 Look at a map—of the world, if you can actually swing an international vacation, or of the US—and let kids pick a location they’d like to visit.
 Have them research how to get there, where to stay, and what to do.
 They can create a budget based on plane tickets or house rental costs, make a plan of what sites to hit or local foods to try, and then sell their ideas to the rest of the family.
 At the very least, everyone will learn a little bit about a new city or country.
 At best, you may figure out your next family adventure.

 If you'd rather make your time indoors feel more like a staycation, here are eight ideas to transform your home.